acsl-technion/gaia/README.md

 This repository includes the folowing:
 1. Linux 4.4.115 code with GAIA patches applied.
 See https://github.com/acsl-technion/gaia_linux for code.
+   Note that you can either downoad the whole code or just pick the patches from GAIA_patches directory.
 2. NVIDIA-UVM driver 384.59 with GAIA patches applied.
 See https://github.com/acsl-technion/gaia_nvidia for code.
 3. mmap user space library.
 See GAIA_libmmap.
 4. Gunrock application example.
 See https://github.com/acsl-technion/gaia_gunrock for code.